 Successful implementation of ethics-related policy and guidance relies in a large part on the degree to which individual research organisations have built and maintained appropriate structures and support systems and cultivated a culture of good research practice and ethical reflection.

-Research organisations should maintain a research ethics committee (REC) with appropriate support, resources and expertise to provide ethics oversight for research within their organisation requiring ethics review which does not fall under external RECs (for instance NHS Health Research Authority Research Ethics Committees or Ministry of Defence Research Ethics Committee).
+Research organisations should maintain a research ethics committee (REC) with appropriate support, resources and expertise to provide ethics oversight for research within their organisation that requires ethics review which does not fall under external RECs (for instance NHS Health Research Authority Research Ethics Committees or Ministry of Defence Research Ethics Committee).

 They should facilitate awareness of the benefits of potential knowledge exchange, impact activities and outputs of the research conducted by their researchers, alongside consideration of risk and other social and ethical implications of the research.

-Research organisations have a responsibility to provide the necessary training, resources and support to researchers and research administrators to allow them to deliver the agreed objectives of UKRI-supported research and achieve maximum benefits from the research to participants, the wider research effort and society.
+Research organisations have a responsibility to provide the necessary training, resources and support to researchers and research administrators to allow them to deliver the agreed objectives of UKRI-supported research, and achieve maximum benefits from the research to participants, the wider research effort and society.

 They have a responsibility to provide access to training for members of research ethics committees that emphasises the importance of maximising the benefit of the research they review.